GridSpace/grid-apps/notes.md

 * `B` climb vs conventional not fully consistent after refactor
 * `B` outside cutting direction in roughing mode inverted

+* `F` trace follow hole that matches endmill should turn into a drill op
 * `F` new registration style: offset cutout
 * `F` add climb/conventional into each operation
 * `F` z thru should apply to any thru hole